Ladner, British Columbia: History

+Geography

 Location and features

 Ladner is bound to the west by the Strait of Georgia, the south by Tsawwassen, to the east by North Delta, and north by the Fraser River.
 Ladner is bisected by Highway 17A, which runs north–south from Highway 99 to the BC Ferries terminal.
 The term East Ladner is often applied to the portion of the community east of Highway 17A.
 The major east–west artery is called Ladner Trunk Road - which, if traveled far enough east, turns into Highway 10.
 West of Arthur Drive, a north–south road that connects it with Tsawwassen, it is simply called 47A Avenue.

 River Road runs east from the north end of Highway 17A along the Fraser River into North Delta and Surrey.
 The area between Highway 17A and North Delta is referred to as Tilbury and is one of the major industrial centres of the Lower Mainland, with many large warehouses, industrial parks and factories.

 Lying to the south of the delta of the Fraser River, there are numerous islands just off the mainland that are part of Ladner.
 Most are small and only reachable by boat, with exceptions like Westham Island, which hosts a large bird sanctuary and is dedicated to protecting and preserving the numerous bird species found in the area, especially bald eagles and various owl species.
 Westham Island is a fairly large island and a popular destination for its numerous organic farms, especially its berry farms.

 A major feature of Ladner is the portion called Ladner Village, which is in the section of the town north of Ladner Trunk Road and west of Arthur Drive.
 This is a heritage community with wide, boulevarded sidewalks, open-air cafes and local shops.
 There are some heritage residences in this area, mostly built in the 1930s, but apartment complexes replaced many of them some decades back.
 The Delta Museum and Archives are in the centre of Ladner Village, along with a town clock that is amongst the oldest in the Lower Mainland.